Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Convergence of forward process

 The relationship among $p, \rho, \pi$ is illustrated in Figure~\ref{fig:mono}, which also includes an analog to the strong-convex function in Euclidean space.
 This lemma extends Lemma 4 in \cite{salim2020wasserstein} and originally the argument in Section 10.1.1.B of \cite{ambrosio2005gradient}.
 We include a proof in Appendix \ref{app:proof-sec-4} for completeness.

-Based on the monotonicity lemma and the condition of small strong subdifferential $\xi_{n+1}$ in Assumption \ref{assump:1st-order-condition-error}, we are ready to drive the discrete-time {\it Evolution Variational Inequality} (EVI) \cite[Chapter 4]{ambrosio2005gradient} for the (approximate) JKO scheme.
+Based on the monotonicity lemma and the condition of small strong subdifferential $\xi_{n+1}$ in Assumption \ref{assump:1st-order-condition-error}, we are ready to derive the discrete-time {\it Evolution Variational Inequality} (EVI) \cite[Chapter 4]{ambrosio2005gradient} for the (approximate) JKO scheme.

 \begin{lemma}[EVI for approximate JKO step] Given $\pi \in \calP_2$, suppose $G$ satisfies Assumption \ref{assump:genera-G} with $\lambda \in (0,1]$, and $0 < \gamma < 2$.
 If $p_0 \in \calP_2^r$, and Assumption \ref{assump:1st-order-condition-error} holds for $n=0, 1, \cdots $, then for all $n$,